TIMESTAMP

 ts | tstz

-Now change the session timezone to America/New_York and query again:
+Switch the session timezone to UTC and query again:

 SELECT ts, tstz FROM timestamp_demo;